-Alternative B Layout for the site included the main dwelling with garage, studio, and the six Pods, as shown in figure 29.
+Alternative Layout 1 included the main dwelling with garage, studio, and the six Eco-Pods, as shown in figure 29.
 The Applicant appointed Confluent Environmental to undertake a botanical and terrestrial site sensitivity verification assessment to determine the vegetation type and sensitivity on site.
-The assessment9 found that one SCC was observed in the forest area of the site east of where the easternmost Pod is proposed.
-This pod fell within the 30 meter diameter buffer made for the sensitive species.
+The assessment found that one SCC was observed in the forest area of the site east of where the easternmost Eco-Pod is proposed.
+This pod fell within the 30-meter diameter buffer made for the sensitive species.
 The SCC observed is a sensitive species and will not be named for the purpose of protecting it.
-The easternmost Pod was therefore moved outside of the buffer.
+The easternmost Eco-Pod was therefore moved outside of the buffer.